 At the Detroit Zoo

-The white stork can be found in the African Forest.
+The white stork can be found in the African Grasslands across from the Arctic Ring of Life.

 These tall, long-necked wading birds have red legs and pointed red-orange bills.
 The white plumage of their heads, necks and bodies contrasts with black wing feathers highlighted with a sheen of purple and green iridescence.